opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - The **Camera View** button (|camera_view|) is for keeping the box representing the camera still, while all of the other elements move in relation to its position.
 It can help you to better understand the shot when there are camera trucks, or rotations.

-    .. note:: When a frame is selected in the Level Strip pane, the view mode is set accordingly to display that level only.
-Pressing one of these buttons will revert the viewer back to show the whole scene content.
+    .. note:: When a frame is selected in the Level Strip, the view mode is set accordingly to display that level only.
+Pressing one of these buttons will revert the viewer back to showing the whole scene content.

 .. tip:: **To freeze/un-freeze the viewer:**

-    Click the Freeze button (|freeze|) in the work area title bar to freeze/unfreeze the displayed content; when activated the word frozen is displayed at the center of the work area.
+    Click the Freeze button (|freeze|) in the viewer title bar to freeze/unfreeze the displayed content; when activated the word frozen is displayed at the center of the work area.

 .. tip:: **To update the viewer content when it is frozen:**

-    Move the pointer to the viewer area.
+    Move the pointer over the viewer.

 .. _using_the_file_browser: